-Necropolis: Legion is a 2019 American supernatural horror feature film directed by Chris Alexander (Blood Dynasty; Female Werewolf; Queen of Blood; Blood for Irina) from a screenplay co-written with Brockton McKinney.
+Necropolis: Legion is a 2019 American supernatural horror feature film directed by Chris Alexander (Girl with a Straight Razor; Blood Dynasty; Female Werewolf; Queen of Blood; Blood for Irina) from a screenplay co-written with Brockton McKinney.

-The Full Moon Features-Rabidog Films production stars Ali Chappell (The Final Ride; Psycho Biddies TV series; Underneath: An Anthology of Terror; Late Night Double Feature), Augie Duke (Blood Craft; The Black Room; Bad Kids Go to Hell) and Lynn Lowry (Pretty Fine Things; Model Hunger; Cat People; Shivers).
+The Full Moon Features-Rabidog Films production stars Ali Chappell (Girl with a Straight Razor; (The Abominations of Frankenstein; The Final Ride; Late Night Double Feature), Augie Duke (Blood Craft; The Black Room; Bad Kids Go to Hell) and Lynn Lowry (Pretty Fine Things; Model Hunger; Cat People; Shivers).

 The movie is “a re-imagining of the 1986 Empire Pictures exploitation movie classic” Necropolis.
 It features practical effects provided by Canadian company The Butcher Shop.
 Costume design is by Beatriz Arevalo.
 Director Chris Alexander also provided the film’s soundtrack score.

 Satanic vampire sorceress Eva’s midnight rituals are interrupted when God-fearing local villagers burst into her lair and murder her.

 A century later, motorcycle-riding writer Lisa moves into the same cabin where Eva was executed, with the intent to write a book about the supposedly haunted spot’s history.
 Soon, Lisa is having vivid, perverse dreams and slowly, surely, Eva begins taking over the young woman, using her body as a vessel to commit even more atrocities in the name of resurrecting an ancient monster from the underworld…